Creating crawlers

 Required.
 A string with the URL of the comic’s web page.

-True.
+Defaults to True.

 Optional.
 Name of the author and the comic’s license if available.